igrigorik/node-spdyproxy/README.md

 $> TODO
 ```

 Once the proxy server is running, it is accessible by any client that wants to use it.
-To restrict access, you can use regular firewall rules, IP blacklists, etc. Alternatively, SPDY proxy supports `Basic Auth` proxy authentication.
-Recall that all communication between client and server is done over SSL, hence all auth data is hidden!
+To restrict access, you can use regular firewall rules, IP blacklists, etc. Alternatively, SPDY proxy supports `Basic-Auth` proxy authentication.
+Recall that all communication between client and server is done over SSL, hence all auth data is secure!
 The first time your browser connects to the proxy, it will ask for a login and password.
 After that, the browser will automatically append the authentication headers.

 ### Other resources